 Around this point you would be looking for (a possibly late) lunch.
 Unlike what I’m used to in Malaysia, tourist attractions in Lucknow (or generally in Uttar Pradesh for that matter) do not come with food outlets bolted on.

-My recommendation is to choose a shopping district where you can wander after having lunch there.
-The reason is that there’s so much you could soak in just wandering the streets and markets of a city vs its monuments.
+My recommendation is to choose a shopping district you would like to wander in after having lunch there.
+The reason is that there’s so much you could soak in just wandering the streets and markets of a city vs touring its monuments.

 Lucknow is a big city, with many districts even just within the core city.
 You could basically choose between two: Aminabad (closer to the train station) for more of an old city street bustle, or Hazratganj (a bit further to the east towards the river), for a more British India feel.

 I chose Aminabad, mainly because it was nearer my hotel.
 This district has a Muslim area, so you would be able to find non-vegetarian and halal Mughal food.
-Old Nazirabad Road has a few.
+Old Nazirabad Road has a few such restaurants.
 Further north along this same road, you would also find some money changers.

 Another reason to wander these streets, is that you might come across a religious festival procession.
 India has many, many holy days (which is not surprising considering the many gods in the Hindu pantheon, plus its many other religions).
 So there’s a decent chance of this happening at some point on an India trip.